archivematica/archivematica-architectural-decisions/0008-remove-quarantine.md

 ### Positive consequences

 * Simplified, easier to maintain workflow
-* Removes two configurations required by users but rarely (we think) needed
+* Removes two processing configurations that users are required to make but which are rarely implemented.
 * Resolution of the following issues:
 * DSpace workflow issue: [#426][1]
 * Virus scan not triggered after quarantine: [691][2]